Nina-Mainusch/ADA_website/index.md

 <h2>The temporal dimension</h2>

 Next to the spatial dimension, there is the whole temporal aspect of friendship.
 When do people visit each other?
 And how often?
-Does it depend on whether they live in a city or not or on the season of the year?
+Does it depend on whether they live in a city or not or on the current season?
 We will start do dive into it by inspecting how often users visit each other.
 Remember, the period where the data was collected is between April 2008 and October 2010, so we will inspect how often users visited each other in this period.

 As before we start with the behaviour of the **Non-US citizens**: